 - The difference in culture is evident and can be unsettling at first.

 What type of visa do you need to live in Germany?
 If your stay period is no longer than 90 days, and you’re a citizen of Canada, the United States, or the United Kingdom, you don’t need to obtain a visa.
 Berlin is located within the Schengen area, so it’s easy to travel from Berlin to other European countries located within the Schengen area.

 When you’re looking for an apartment, don’t forget to ask if the rent covers the internet.
-If it isn’t, please note that you might need to pay €30 internet fee per month.
-As this is costly, looking for a place with internet connection will be a better solution.
+If it isn’t, please note that you might need to pay a €30 internet fee per month.
+As this is costly, looking for a place with an internet connection will be a better solution.

 The Wifi speed in Berlin could range from 18 Mbps to 30 Mbps.